SamGG/explorations/hypergate_and_C50.md

 # SiglecF > 2.152557
 # cKit <= 1.794831
 # ->  class 1  [0.983]
+# While 13 events are missing, nearly all events are correctly identified
 in.rule = rep(TRUE, length(gate_vector))
 in.rule = in.rule & Samusik_01_subset$xp_src[,"F480"] > 1.084815
 in.rule = in.rule & Samusik_01_subset$xp_src[,"SiglecF"] > 2.152557